 - To manage and develop Tucows’ business and operations, including personnel and employment matters; and

-2. Further references to “identified purposes” mean the purposes identified in this Principle 2 – A.
+- Further references to “identified purposes” mean the purposes identified in this Principle 2.

-- Unless the purpose is implied from the nature of the service provided, Tucows shall specify orally, electronically or in writing the identified purposes to the customer or employee at or before the time personal information is collected.
+- Tucows shall specify orally, electronically, or in writing the identified purposes to the customer or employee at the time personal information is collected or within a reasonable period.
 Upon request, persons collecting personal information shall explain these identified purposes or refer the individual to a designated person within Tucows who shall explain the purposes.

 The knowledge and consent of a customer is required for the collection, use, or disclosure of personal information, except where inappropriate.

 NOTE: In certain circumstances personal information can be collected, used, or disclosed without the knowledge and consent of the individual.
 For example, when required to fulfil a contract or when information is being collected for the detection and prevention of fraud or for law enforcement, seeking the consent of the individual might defeat the purpose of collecting the information.

 - In obtaining consent, Tucows shall use reasonable efforts to ensure that a customer is advised of the identified purposes for which personal information collected will be used or disclosed.
 Purposes shall be stated in a manner that can be reasonably understood by the customer or employee.